kiranma72/abdm-docs/content/2-milestone1/abha-number/driving-license.md

 ## Functionality Overview

-{{%icon icon="hand-point-right" %}} Currently ABDM support Driving License (DL) for ABHA number generation, apart from Aadhaar.
+{{%icon icon="hand-point-right" %}} Currently ABDM supports Driving License (DL) for ABHA number generation, apart from Aadhaar.

-{{%icon icon="hand-point-right" %}} To enable beneficiary registration using other documents, the user is requested his/her mobile number to be linked with ABHA Number.
+{{%icon icon="hand-point-right" %}} The user is requested his/her mobile number to be linked with ABHA Number.

 {{%icon icon="hand-point-right" %}} An OTP is sent to the given mobile number and after verifying the OTP , demographic information of the user is captured along with the driving license number .